proglang/proglang.github.io/src/teaching/25ss/cc.md

 written in a low-level programming language (C, C++).

 ## Literature
-This lecture is based on the upcoming book *Essentials of Compilation* by Jeremy G. Siek.
+This lecture is based on the Python version of the book *Essentials of Compilation* by Jeremy G. Siek.

-We will deviate from the book in two ways:
+We will deviate from the book in several ways:
+1. we use the (unpublished) Python version of the book;
-1. we will compile to the RISC-V processor architecture instead of x86; and
+2. we compile to the RISC-V processor architecture instead of x86; and
-2. we will be using a different python framework for the exercises.
+3. we use a different Python framework for the exercises.

-For this purpose, we have started our own fork of the book, which we will be updating during the semester to use RISC-V instead of x86 instructions.
+For this reason, we maintain our own fork of the book, which is mostly ported to use RISC-V instead of x86 instructions.

 Our version of the book is available on the [GitHub Releases][book] page.
 Simply download the `book.pdf` file for the most recent release.

-To get notified on new releases, we recommend to push the *watch*-button on the book's [GitHub repository](https://github.com/CC-Uni-Freiburg/Essentials-of-Compilation), select *Custom* in the dropdown menu, and select *Releases*.
+To get notified on new releases, we recommend the *watch*-button on the book's [GitHub repository](https://github.com/CC-Uni-Freiburg/Essentials-of-Compilation), select *Custom* in the dropdown menu, and select *Releases*.